Despite England making the World Cup semi-final, I'll be setting off tomorrow on my annual trip to Ealing Beer Festival in Walpole Park, Ealing.

-The venue is Walpole Park, Ealing, which far outranks the usual stuffy town hall (or the warm and unappealing aircraft hangar that is Kensington Olympia).
-As usual the festival runs Wednesday to Saturday, and this year it starts on the 12th of July.
+As usual the festival runs Wednesday to Saturday, and this year it starts tomorrow on the 11th of July.

 In preparation, I've looked at the beer list and tried to find a range of top picks, spanning different types and flavours of beer, some well known to me, some completely new, and I've collated them in a (now traditional) Euler diagram.